-3.24 The PRA expects firms to conduct the EVT in the following circumstances:

-- (i) when restructured ERM notes are established or amended; - (ii) regularly in support of the Supervisory Review Process9: this should be at least annually at firms' financial year end dates.
-For firms where exposures to restructured ERMs (as a proportion of total assets in the MA portfolio) are more material, or if the PRA judges there to be an increased risk of the firm taking an inappropriately large MA benefit from restructured ERMs, firms may be expected to assess more frequently, as agreed with supervisors;
+- 3.24 The PRA expects firms to conduct the EVT in the following circumstances: - (i) when restructured ERM notes are established or amended; - (ii) regularly in support of the Supervisory Review Process: this should be at least annually at firms' financial year end dates.
+For a firm where exposures to restructured ERMs (as a proportion of total assets in the MA portfolio) are more material, or if the PRA judges there to be an increased risk of the firm taking an inappropriately large MA benefit from restructured ERMs, the firm may be expected to assess more frequently, as agreed with supervisors; - (iii) when recalculating the transitional measure on technical provisions, whether at a regular two-year recalculation point, or as a result of a relevant change in risk profile; - (iv) where a firm has reason to believe that the result of the EVT would show that the test would no longer be met; and - (v) on request by their supervisor.